hamidsta/Protein-propreties-prediction/README.md

 ### Compare all 3 model with statistical measure

-* find_best_model_AUC() : Output the statistics ( T-tes)  related to each model *AUC score* , and represent a way to check wich model perform the best.
+* **find_best_model_AUC()** : Output the statistics ( T-test)  related to each model  through *AUC score* , and represent a way to check wich model perform the best.
 This function will perform 5 split with different rand [126, 84, 42, 21, 11, 6 , 3] on the training set .
 For each slice , the AUC score will be save inside a dict().
 At the end , i will perform a t-test through stats.ttest_rel to output the significance between the different AUC score of each model .

  * output :
 	* Linear regression against XGBOOST :